yuhe0601/yuhe0601.github.io/_pages/about.md

 - 3D shape synthesis based on 3D Gaussian Splatting
 - Generative methods for 3D animation

-<span style="color: purple;">We are continuously seeking motivated undergraduate and master’s students, and warmly welcome applications to join our research group.</span>
+<span style="color: #9A2EFE;">We are continuously seeking motivated undergraduate and master’s students, and warmly welcome applications to join our research group.</span>